this page does not tell you why you should bike it or walk it e.g ; the healthy exercise you get out of it .

 Lesson 3 - Follow up activities

-The aims of this project are to create an innovative, engaging and, where possible, student-led piece of fieldwork that will develop their personal geographies.
+The aims of this project are to create an innovative, engaging and, where possible, pupil-led piece of fieldwork that will develop their personal geographies.
 In addition, it will increase their awareness of environmental and road safety issues in their local area and will encourage them to consider biking or walking to school.

-In the fieldwork element of this project, students will map the area around the school.
+In the fieldwork element of this project, pupils will map the area around the school.
 This will involve quantitative data collection such as categorising and recording road users and recording noise levels.
-It also involves aspects of emotional geography, as students will record their emotional responses to parts of the study area and collect a visual record of the area that elicits both positive and negative responses.
+It also involves aspects of emotional geography, as pupils will record their emotional responses to parts of the study area and collect a visual record of the area that elicits both positive and negative responses.

 All the information can be recorded on handheld GPS units, although it is also possible to undertake this project without these.
 After the fieldwork, the data will be collated and then mapped or graphed.
-This information can then be disseminated to other groups, including other students, parents, teachers, councillors and other members of the local community.
+This information can then be disseminated to other groups, including other pupils, parents, teachers, councillors and other members of the local community.

 - An increased awareness of issues affecting road safety and the local environment